CityOfLosAngeles/angeleno-my-account/README.md

 ## Getting Started
-The develpment branch is our main branch you can use to work on your own work/issues.
+The development branch is our main branch you can use to work on your own work/issues.
 To start development you'll `git clone` this repo; after cloning you'll by default be on the development branch.
 When opening the pull request for your work, make sure the branch is being merged into `development` branch as well.

 ### Minimum Requirements